lyseky/vue-toast/README.md

 # Vue-Toast-Plugin

-A simple toast plugin for Vue.js.
+A toast plugin for Vue.js.

 ## Features